 |

-Hossein Khiabanian is an Associate Professor of Pathology in Medical
+Hossein Khiabanian was an Associate Professor in the Department of

-Physics from Brown University, where he studied galaxy clusters and
+Brown University where he studied galaxy clusters and dark matter

-dark matter structures using weak gravitational lensing.
-Prior to joining Rutgers,
+structures using weak gravitational lensing.
+He is a photography

 enthusiast.

-Amartya Singh is a Postdoctoral Fellow and a graduate of
+Amartya Singh was a Postdoctoral Fellow of the New Jersey Commission

 the Department of Physics and Astronomy at Rutgers